ircam-ismm/comote/README.md

 - [x] add gyroscope
 - [x] update all settings from QRCode
 - [x] Error screen if sensors are not available
 - [x] OSC client
 - [x] connection infos on play page
 - [x] remove `sampleRate` in favor of `period`
 - [x] id as string

-- [ ] allow to lock interactions on play screen (sse https://reactnative.dev/docs/modal)
+- [ ] allow to lock all interactions on play screen (sse https://reactnative.dev/docs/modal)

 - [ ] rename to `CoMo.te`